GriffintheFolf/slidemaker/README.md

 ## known issues
 * many lines of text may be too close to each other and collide
-* width and height settings not yet implemented
+* multiple slides not yet implemented

 ## licence and credits